jkingportfolio/CI_PP3_Taco_Trailer/README.md

 ### Structure

 This app was designed using Code Institutes Python Essentials Template.
 The template creates a command line interface within a blank page with a run button located above the command line interface.
-As this project is only intended for use on large screen devices there was no need to incorporate responsivness to the page.
+As this project is only intended for use on large screen devices there was no need to incorporate responsiveness to the page.
 On arrival to the page, the user will be presented with a welcome message and instructions on user input choices.

 ### Flowchart